hzrd149/obsidian-nostr-publisher/README.md

 - Create a new folder called `nostr-publisher`
 - Copy and paste over `main.js`, `styles.css`, `manifest.json` into the newly created `/nostr-publisher` folder.
 - Make sure you enable the plugin by going into Settings > Community plugins > Installed plugins > toggle 'Nostr Publisher'.

+## TODOs

+- [x] publish new articles
+- [x] upload images to blossom
+  - [x] Upload blobs to servers
+  - [x] replace embeds with blob urls
+- [x] update existing article
+- [x] Download article command
+- [x] Download all users articles command
+- [x] Add local relays in settings
+- [x] Support local relay
+- [x] Support NIP-46 bunker signer
+- [ ] Add a "View article" command that opens the article in a nostr client using NIP-89
+- [ ] Fix bug with article publishing with old frontmatter
+- [ ] Insert nostr user mentions
+- [ ] Insert nostr event link
+- [ ] Insert nostr article link
+- [ ] Convert obsidian links to naddr1 links when publishing
+- [ ] Use https://graph.iris.to/ for local user search
+- [ ] Add vertex search dvm pubkey in settings ( Fallback to local relay search)
+- [ ] Add option to configure zap splits
+- [ ] Add option to include a developer zap split in the article
+- [ ] Add option to set and upload banner image